Greg Dyke: At the BBC

-In 2000, he took over from John Birt as director-general of the BBC.
+In 2000, Dyke took over from John Birt as director-general of the BBC.
 He was appointed despite Conservative protests that he had donated £50,000 to the Labour Party and was a 'crony'.
 At the beginning of his tenure, he famously promised to "cut the crap" at the corporation.
 The "crap" he referred to was the complex internal market Birt had introduced at the BBC which, it was argued, turned employees away from making programmes and into managers.
 Dyke reversed this trend – he reduced administration costs from 24% of total income to 15%.
 Unusually for a recent director-general, he had a good rapport with his employees and was popular with the majority of BBC staff, his management style being seen as more open and risk-taking than Birt's.

 Jonathan Gifford, who worked for BBC Magazines in BBC Worldwide during the management of Birt and Dyke, observed "Dyke came across well.
 He was direct, sensible and approachable.
 His vision for the BBC was inspirational."
 Martin Montague, a producer on digital radio station BBC7 said "I know that people in local radio think he walks on water because of all that he's put into that."

 Apart from restoring staff morale, Dyke laid claim to two major achievements during his office.
 In 2002, he introduced the Freeview terrestrial digital transmission platform with six additional BBC channels, and persuaded Sky TV to join the consortium.
 Previously this was an ITV subscription service that had closed with major losses, but by mid-2007 it could be seen by more than half the population.
 After leaving the BBC, he said that he always realised that the introduction of Freeview helped to prevent a subscription funding model for the BBC gain traction, because it is impossible for broadcasters to switch off the signal to individual Freeview boxes.